treebird7/audit-skill-kit/README.md

 # audit-kit — portable code-review skills

-Two self-contained review skills that run against **any** repo, with **no ecosystem dependencies** (no shared knowledge tree, no training pipeline, no Supabase/treebird assumptions).
+Two self-contained review skills that run against **any** repo, with **no ecosystem dependencies** (no shared knowledge tree, no training pipeline, no Supabase/user specific assumptions).
 They detect the DB/ORM and language from the repo itself.

 - **`sql-review`** — SQL migrations & queries: migration safety, RLS correctness, function security,